Zatrex12345/Shadow-Practice/README.md

 - ~~Winstreaks~~ Already added

 # Terms of Use
-- Everyone got the ownership (only meteor is not allowed to get it)
+- Everyone got the ownership (only meteor or any of his alts is not allowed to get it)
 - iusemeteor or any of his alts is **NOT** allowed to use this.